-The DISCOVER Program commences in late September with a MANDATORY opening retreat where participants experience skill building exercises that will better prepare them for their adventure.
-The program continues with nine (9) program days from September – May, leading to graduation at the Closing Retreat in May.
+The DISCOVER Program commences in late August with a MANDATORY opening retreat where participants experience skill building exercises that will better prepare them for their adventure.
+The program continues with ten (10) program days from August – May, leading to graduation at the Closing Retreat in May.

 Please note: All program days begin at 8 a.m. and conclude by 5 p.m.
 Leadership SI is committed to providing a safe environment during these COVID-19 times, and we will provide all participants masks and hand sanitizer during class days.

 Participants are expected to make a commitment to the program, attending at least 80% of the sessions, and completing minimal out-of-class assignments.
-The opening retreat is mandatory (no overnight in 2020).
+The opening retreat is mandatory.
 Participants will serve on a committee with members of their class to plan a class day for the following class year.
 A willingness to support Leadership SI through time, talent and treasure and referral of future candidates for the benefit of our community.

 Absences or lack of participation may result in a participant being asked to leave the program or make up absences the following year.
 Certificates are awarded on the basis of satisfactory completion of the program including attendance.